Referencesequence

 <sequence>

-<sequence> is a Math component that defines a sequence of numerical (or alphabetical) values.
+<sequence> is a Math component that generates a sequence of numbers, math expressions, or letters.

 Attributes and Properties